Stein's method for functions of multivariate normal random variables: Bounds for derivatives of the solutions of the normal and multivariate normal Stein equations

 So far, we have imposed no restrictions on the dominating function $P$ other than it is non-negative and that the integrals of Lemma \ref{Plem} exist.
 We now introduce some conditions, which ensure that the integrals of Lemma \ref{Plem} exist and can be bounded relatively easily.
+As we will see in Examples \ref{ex1} and \ref{ex2} below, these conditions are not restrictive and allow many classes of functions to be considered.